Justin Smith (presenter): Awards

 With the Neil Mitchell program, Smith was a part of winning four Melbourne Press Club Quill Awards and the 2013 Walkley Award for breaking the news of Ford closures, and the 2012 Community Service Award for a joint broadcast with gay community station Joy 94.9, focusing on the issues around depression rates in gay teenagers.

 Charity and community work

-Smith is a member of the advisory board of the children's charity, tlc for kids, and a board member of the Australian Childhood Foundation.
+Smith is a member of the advisory board of the children's charity tlc for kids and a board member of the Australian Childhood Foundation.

 In August 2013, Smith was publicly thanked by the Premier of Victoria, Denis Napthine, for helping to organise an on-air auction on 3AW that raised $170,000 to provide equipment for road trauma victims being treated at Melbourne's Alfred Hospital.

 Personal life

 Smith is married to Merryn Kelly.
-Smith studied radio at the Australian Film, Television and Radio School (AFTRS) and Australian politics at the Charles Sturt University.
+He studied radio at the Australian Film, Television and Radio School (AFTRS) and Australian politics at Charles Sturt University.